return42/sphkerneldoc/linux_src_doc/include/crypto/kpp_h.rst

 -----------

-Function invokes the specific kpp operation for generating the public part for a given kpp algorithm
+Function invokes the specific kpp operation for generating the public part for a given kpp algorithm.

+To generate a private key, the caller should use a random number generator.
+The output of the requested length serves as the private key.

 .. _`crypto_kpp_generate_public_key.return`: